Krylov complexity of many-body localization: Operator localization in Krylov basis: Setup

 This perspective indeed motivates a natural consideration of complexity.
 One intuition of the complexity of $|\mathO(t))$ comes from the complexity of $|\mathO_n )$.
-In particular, $|\mathO_n )$ involves an $n$-nested commutator with the Hamiltonian, and the operator is therefore more complex and more nonlocal with the increased order $n$.
+In particular, $|\mathO_n )$ involves an $n$-nested commutator with the Hamiltonian, and the operator is therefore more complex and more nonlocal with the increasing order of $n$.
 The order $n$ therefore can be served as a measure of the operator complexity, which motivates the definition of Krylov complexity in Ref.~\cite{parkerUniversal2019},

-It can also be interpreted as the mean position of the particle in the corresponding single particle hopping problem.
+It can also be interpreted as the mean position of the particle in the emergent single-particle hopping problem.
 On the other hand, $\vec{\varphi}(t)$ also gives us a measure of how much resource one has to use to have a good approximation of $|\mathO(t))$.
-If $\vec{\varphi}(t)$ is concentrated or localized at small orders of $n$, then one does not need too high of a truncation order $n_{\text{max}}$ to obtain a good approximation of $|\mathO(t))$ in the Lanczos algorithm.
+If $\vec{\varphi}(t)$ is concentrated or localized at the small $n$, then one does not need too high of a truncation order $n_{\text{max}}$ to obtain a good approximation of $|\mathO(t))$ in the Lanczos algorithm.
 As we will see, this is indeed the case for the operators in the MBL systems.

-It is worth to mention that, to reconstruct the full information of the operator $|\mathO(t) )$, one would need both $\vec{\varphi}(t)$ (or equivalently $b_n$) and $|\mathO_n)$.
-However, there are some physical quantities which can be obtained from $\vec{\varphi}(t)$ or $b_n$ solely.
-The notable ones are the auto-correlation function
+It is worth to mention that one would need both $\vec{\varphi}(t)$ (or equivalently $b_n$) and $|\mathO_n)$ to reconstruct the operator $|\mathO(t) )$ fully.
+However, there are physical quantities which can be obtained from $\vec{\varphi}(t)$ or $b_n$ solely.
+A notable example is the auto-correlation function

 The spectral function, defined by its Fourier transformation $ \Phi(\omega) = \frac{1}{2\pi}\int_{-\infty}^{\infty} F(t) e^{-i\omega t} dt$, can then be expressed as